saravit-soeng/spring-article-management-system/README.md

 ## Project Structure

-Suppose that you have the package _com.example.ams_ under _src/main_ folder in your project structure, then create sub-packages under the package _com.example.ams_ :
+Suppose you have the package _com.example.ams_ under _src/main_ folder in your project structure, then create sub-packages under the package _com.example.ams_ :
 - configuration
 - model
 - repository